 - Agreement or acquiescence obtained through the use of fraud or force (actual or implied), whether that force be physical force, threats, intimidation, or other forms of coercion, is not effective consent.

 - A person’s age may be a factor in determining the ability to give effective consent.
-Each determination will be made on a case-by-case basis.

 - Agreement or acquiescence is not effective consent when given by the following:

 - individuals with a cognitive disability or other conditions that significantly limit their ability to understand the nature or extent of the action for which effective consent was requested;